We're just back from Berlin, where this week we had the pleasure of speaking at Project A's portfolio day.

 We've seen this very clearly.
 The best teams we're talking with are pondering the ICO decision VERY, VERY deeply.
 And if there's a way to avoid it, they will - at least until the software is ready, cryptoeco decisions are made and people can use it.

 The market is attracting all sorts of participants that are following the bling of quick and massive non-dilutive raises - but nothing has changed: building something of value is still super hard.
 Good teams and entrepreneurs understand this, and understand that an ICO could be more of a liability than an asset.

 The main point here I think is that we like to see teams that *care* about other people's money.
 Most teams who ICO treat the capital as their own war chest and "free money".
 We think the best entrepreneurs realize the moral and reputational responsibility of being entrusted with capital by other people and thus naturally try to get the least amount that they need.

 But we also get the catch-22.
 If everyone around you is raising tens of millions, who's the fool?

 If you're not gonna do an ICO for your new Mars colony, then someone else will - and people will give them money.
 So now you'll have to compete with someone that has a lot more cash than you.

 I unfortunately don't have a great solution here.

-We could add many more reasons to be fearful of ICOs, such as the need for more securitization infrastructure, governance oversight, investor communication, and such - but in any case, nothing here changes our deep belief that crypto tokens are here to stay.Tokens are a fundamental shift in how value is assigned and transferred in ecosystems.
+We could add many more reasons to be fearful of ICOs, such as the need for more securitization infrastructure, governance oversight, investor communication, and such - but in any case, nothing here changes our deep belief that crypto tokens are here to stay.

+There are so many transactions today inside and between ecosystems that are simply not valued, or implicitly valued.
 Having fixed-supply, immutable ledgers keep track of these transactions could be a game changer for some specific types of applications.

 Being able to apply monetary policy and fiscal policy to an application and its users could give many more tools to developers compared to the minimal UX tools we have today.

 We're seeing this in action in thoughtful ways more and more.
 One of the best examples of the past week is Refind, and its Relevance Coin.

 Refind grasped the potential of tokens and decided to "give away" 1 billion tokens to its users, based on a few simple potential actions to start (eg. inviting users, sharing on social media etc.).
 They then promised to issue the tokens as ERC20 or similar crypto tokens when they allocate the full 1 billion supply and then start to buy them back with a percentage of their revenue.

+This is fascinating.
 Developers figured this out early by giving away small rewards or even just worthless karma points or something, but now you can invest your time (and money potentially on futures markets) with the expectation of financial return in the future.

 Refind's implementation is still massively flawed: - you are trusting them to issue the tokens - you are trusting them that they will actually buy them back, something they will have absolutely 0 incentive to do - you are also wagering that they will actually get to 10m users

 but it's a great experimentation to see.
 The most interesting aspect to think about in my mind is the buy back mechanic.

 Say we believe Refind will use 10% of its revenue to buy it back.
 The easy thing to do would be calculate their revenues and see how much money would go to "shareholders".
 But here it's not a dividend.
 They will actually buy the tokens on the market AND burn them.
 So this would mean that every month or so, there would be a growing price pressure on the token from them, but *also* from other market participants that want to gain from the gaining popularity of the platform and their (hopefully) growing pressure on the price.
 And, a constantly decreasing supply.

 So essentially, a Berkshire-like constant stock buy-back.